 Many financial consultants are generalists.
 They have strong capabilities to problem-solve and implement many different projects related to finance, even though they may be hired to execute on a project that requires a very specific expertise.
 Irrespective of the size and complexity of the hiring organization, each consultant will undergo a learning curve, especially concerning internal procedures and culture.
 Therefore, there is a substantial value in hiring the same consultant (or a group of consultants) repeatedly.
 Thus the hiring manager must get comfortable with the entire scope of the financial consultant’s skills and capabilities early.
 Strong candidates will seek to find out from hiring managers as many problem areas as possible and share their capabilities – and desire – to help above and beyond in what they are being hired to do.

 Furthermore, an excellent candidate will seek to leave the company better prepared for the next stage of its growth and value creation.
-After all, the best consultant you can hire will seek to build a long-lasting relationship with your so that she can continue advising your team over the years as new problems – and opportunities – emerge.
+After all, the top talent you can hire will seek to build a long-lasting relationship with you so that she can continue advising your team over the years as new problems – and opportunities – emerge.